enerfip/directuploader/README.md

 ### Installing external dependency : jquery.fileupload

 You must take this external dependency installation on your own.
-Either use npm, Wepacker.. whatever and then include it in your project JS
+Either use npm, Webpacker.. whatever and then include it in your project JS

 ```
 #= require jquery-file-upload